 As you read some of these texts, be sure to also look into introductory textbooks to Spanish and Latin American literature, if you haven’t already.
 One textbook I loved in college was Aproximaciones al estudio de la literatura hispanica—here’s the seventh edition (affiliate link).
 It includes a bit of everything: short stories, poems, microstories, and excerpts of larger works.

 If reading short stories in Spanish feels too heavy (too many unknown words, for instance), try reading bilingual editions of Spanish and Latin American literature.
 Many of them are anthologies of short works.
 Some good examples are Short Stories in Spanish, ed. by John R. King (mistakenly credited as John L. King) (affiliate link), and Great Spanish and Latin American Short Stories of the 20th Century, ed. and trans. by Anna Hiller (affiliate link).

 You could also try to read various sections of newspapers and magazines online.
-They will merge your interest in the language with your interest of learning something new, and as such your brain will be more engaged with those materials—and you will develop your Spanish skills faster and in a more rounded way.
+They will merge your interest in the language with your interest in learning something new, and as such your brain will be more engaged with those materials—and you will develop your Spanish skills faster and in a more rounded way.

 Do you know about News in Slow Spanish?
 It offers just that, news spoken slowly for students of various levels.
 As you listen to the audio, you can also watch the transcript, which marks the most difficult words and gives their English translations on mouseover.
 The program has been praised by major news outlets, such as The New York Times and The Guardian.
 The website also includes various courses.

 11. Subscribe to a Word of the Day newsletter

 The Spanish Word of the Day newsletter I use comes from http://www.spanishdict.com.
 They give you two sentences with the Word of the Day, which are quite helpful with boosting vocabulary.
 There are also Word of the Day apps you can use.